genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/03_views/03_views-examples.md

 The file has two views:

 * The first view is called TRADE_VIEW.
 It joins the TRADE table to the COUNTERPARTY table and to the INSTRUMENT table.
 * The second view is called POSITION_VIEW.
-It joins the POSITION table to the ALT_INSTRUMENT_ID table ( backwards join, because it includes real-time price data) and the INSTRUMENT table.
+It joins the POSITION table to the ALT_INSTRUMENT_ID table (this is a backwards join, because it includes real-time price data) and the INSTRUMENT table.

 ```kotlin
 views {